keyvchan/keyvchan/README.md

 ### 📖 Education

-- 2020 ~ now, Southeast University, Major in Cyber Science and Engineering, Master Degree
+- 2020 ~ now, Southeast University, Master Student, Major in Cyber Science and Engineering
-- 2016 ~ 2020, Nanjing University of Posts and Telecommunications, Major in Network Engineering, Bachelor Degree
+- 2016 ~ 2020, Nanjing University of Posts and Telecommunications, Bachelor Degree, Major in Network Engineering